 David Bryce was on of Scotland's leading architects in the 19th century.
 Best known at the time for his country houses, he also designed a number of churches and commercial buildings.
-His recasting of the Bank of Scotland (shown in the background picture) is perhaps the most prominent, featuring on much Scottish currency as well as dominating The Mound.
+His recasting of the Bank of Scotland (shown in the background picture) is perhaps the most prominent, featuring on much Scottish currency as well as dominating The Mound in Edinburgh.

 Inzievar House, Fife, 1855

 Bryce architectural features and massing.